Python

 The python runtime allows you to run generic python function within the platform.

-The runtime introduces a function of kind python
+The runtime introduces a function of kind python and three task of kind job, serve and build.

 Prerequisites